ibm-cloud-docs/openwhisk/openwhisk_reference.md

 {: #openwhisk_syslimits_logs}
 * The log limit N is in the range [0 MB..10 MB] and is set per action.
 * A user can change the action log limit when an action is created or updated.
-* Logs that exceed the set limit are truncated and a warning is added as the last output of the activation to indicate that the activation exceeded the set log limit.
+* Logs that exceed the set limit are truncated, so any new log entries are ignored, and a warning is added as the last output of the activation to indicate that the activation exceeded the set log limit.

 ### Per action artifact (MB) (Fixed: 48 MB)
 {: #openwhisk_syslimits_artifact}
 * The maximum code size for the action is 48 MB.
 * It is recommended for a JavaScript action to use a tool to concatenate all source code, which includes dependencies, into a single bundled file.
+* This limit is fixed and cannot be changed.

 ### Per activation payload size (MB) (Fixed: 1 MB)
 {: #openwhisk_syslimits_activationsize}
 * The maximum POST content size plus any curried parameters for an action invocation or trigger firing is 1 MB.

-### Per namespace concurrent invocation (Default: 1000)
+### Per namespace concurrent invocation (Fixed: 1000)
 {: #openwhisk_syslimits_concur}
 * The number of activations that are either executing or queued for execution for a namespace cannot exceed 1000.
-* The default limit can be statically configured by whisk in consul kvstore.
-* A user cannot change the limits.
+* This limit is fixed and cannot be changed.

 ### Invocations per minute (Fixed: 5000)
 {: #openwhisk_syslimits_invocations}
 * The rate limit N is set to 5000 and limits the number of action invocations in 1-minute windows.
-* A user cannot change the invocation limit when an action is created.
 * A CLI or API call that exceeds this limit receives an error code corresponding to HTTP status code `429: TOO MANY REQUESTS`.
+* This limit is fixed and cannot be changed.

 ### Size of the parameters (Fixed: 1 MB)
 {: #openwhisk_syslimits_parameters}
 * The size limit for the parameters on creating or updating of an action/package/trigger is 1 MB.
-* The limit cannot be changed by the user.
 * An entity with too large parameters is rejected on trying to create or update it.
+* This limit is fixed and cannot be changed.

 ### Limit the maximum number of actions on a sequence (Default: Not set)
 {: #openwhisk_max_actions_sequence}